 Past News »

 At 12th Polar Law Symposium held in Hobart, Tasmania, 1-4 December 2019, the PCRC will organize four special panels: Two on Post-ArCS research agenda for Arctic legal and policy studies, and two on Antarctic Treaty System Resilience/Policy-Law-Science Nexus in Antarctica.
-Expanded abstracts will be uploaded as they become available.
+Expanded abstracts are now available from the above mentioned links.

 July 12, PCRC International Law Seminar Series